Ghostkeeper/SettingsGuide/resources/descriptions/wall_0_extruder_nr.md

 ![The outer wall is printed in blue, but the rest in orange](wall_0_extruder_nr.png)

 Printing the outer wall with a different extruder can have various purposes:
-* Just a visual effect by printing the outer wall with a different extruder.
+* Just a visual effect by printing the outer wall with a different colour.
 * The outer wall can be printed with a material that achieves better detail but has undesirable strength-properties for the infill.
 * The outer wall can be printed with a flexible material to get a softer texture on your print, and to get more friction / grip.
 * The outer wall can be printed with a material with a lower friction coefficient, to allow moving parts to slide more easily over the surface.